Event monitoring

 - Activate, deactivate, latch, toggle, or pulse the event

-- Armed Cause tab
+- Armed Causes tab

 - View event status information